agrc/fire-business/readme.md

 1. Message Level should be at least `Warning`.
 This is required to allow error message to be properly displayed from within the app.

-**Make sure the mxd and all py files were published** The operationaldata.gdb is often missing
+**Make sure the mxd and all py files were published**

+1. The operationaldata.gdb is often missing
+1. The mxd needs repair
+1. Database.py is not shipped